TOP Sustainability Society

 Promotion Structure

-Formulation of Supplier CSR Guidelines and Request for Cooperation
+Supplier CSR Guidelines

-Tokyo Seimitsu’s Supplier CSR Guidelines (Japanese)
+Tokyo Seimitsu’s Supplier CSR Guidelines

-Supplier CSR Guidelines Check Report (Japanese)
+Supplier CSR Guidelines Check Report

 Supplier CSR Survey

-Survey items
+Survey Content

-Type Number of questions Assessment ite
+Type Number of questions Assessment items

 Labor 19 Items related to human rights, such as foreign workers, child workers, overtime labor, forced labor, abuse, and discrimination

-11 Items related to occupational safety, work that uses chemicals, or work that is physically demanding
+Health and Safety 11 Items related to occupational safety, work that uses chemicals, or work that is physically demanding

 Environment 8 Items related to understanding the company's greenhouse gas emissions and reduction targets